FILMMAKER SPOTLIGHT: Amy Geller and Gerald Peary, Directors of THE RABBI GOES WEST

 The co-directors of THE RABBI GOES WEST are filmmakers Amy Geller, who teaches courses on production at Boston University and was previously the Artistic Director of the Boston Jewish Film Festival, and Gerald Peary, a veteran film critic for the Boston Phoenix and programmer for Boston University Cinematheque.
 In the film, they follow Chaim Bruk, a charismatic 34-year-old Hasidic Chabad-Lubavitch rabbi from Brooklyn, who brings his evangelical strand of Judaism to Bozeman, Montana, with the mission to place a mezuzah (encased Jewish prayer offering) on the doorpost of every Montana Jew.
 As he travels across this “big sky” landscape, Chaim faces obstacles, including a terrifying neo-Nazi threat, objections from some skeptical Jews and the state’s Reform and Conservative rabbis.
 Will Chaim succeed in his Chabad expansion, and at what cost?

-SFF Selection Committee member Shelley Sackett spoke with Geller and Peary ahead of the screening.
+SFF Selection Committee member Shelley Sackett spoke with Geller and Peary ahead of the festival.

 Shelley Sackett: How did the idea for THE RABBI GOES WEST first start?